Broadgate auditorium

 Gordon Hector, Director, Upstream

-Streetworks cost the UK £4bn every year in delays and disruption.
-Demand for new work on the roads is going up, thanks to the need to replace, repair and install infrastructure - everything from gas to broadband to electric vehicles.
+Streetworks are essential.
+But they also cost the UK £4bn every year in delays and disruption.
+Demand for work on the roads is going up, thanks to the need to replace, repair and install infrastructure ranging from gas to EV charging.
 How can the UK get better at reducing disruption?
 How could data help prevent and coordinate streetworks?
-And could new technology and policy tools for local government change the way we manage infrastructure?
-This talk will look at the latest thinking on streetworks - and why place-based data is essential to a future system.
+And could new policy tools for local government re-cast the way we manage infrastructure?
+This talk will look at the latest thinking on streetworks - and explore whether this field might be about to show the way ahead for data-driven infrastructure management.

 Speakers